If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 Does it smell good?
 Because that’s more than enough for most strangers you’ll meet.
 They usually won’t care about your “famous perfumes”.

-Which Dior Sauvage Dupe is the Best Value for Money?
+Which Dior Sauvage Alternative is the Best Value for Money?

-The best-value Dior Sauvage clone is Ventana by Armaf.
+The best-value Dior Sauvage alternative is Ventana by Armaf.
 It happens to be the cheapest, as well as the most faithful Dior Sauvage imitation (95% similar).
 It’s a win-win.

 However, if you find it’s out of stock, pride of Armaf is a solid backup that only costs a couple of bucks more per bottle.
 It’s like Dior Sauvage’s softer, more mature older brother – about 85% similar.